-Overall, my advice is to spend more time in the coastal towns like Hoi An and Nga Trang and minimise the time you spend in big cities like Hanoi and Ho Chi Minh.
+Overall, my advice is to spend more time in coastal towns like Hoi An and Nga Trang and minimise the time you spend in big cities like Hanoi and Ho Chi Minh.

-Hanoi is a beautiful, intricate maze of streets which trickle into tiny lanes and ally-ways.
+Hanoi is a beautiful, intricate maze of streets that trickle into tiny lanes and alleyways.
 Women set up their kitchens in doorways, preparing food to sell while talking and laughing with their friends.
 Men congregate at local coffee shops or watch each other work at their roadside stall or shop.
 It’s a social way of living, where everything is played out on the street and everything is shared.
 Hanoi is worth visiting because the people, the buildings and the food are all beautiful.
 Two to three days is a good amount of time to stay in Hanoi.

 What to do

 Strap on some comfortable shoes and just start walking, wander through the old French Quarter, stroll around the myriad of little streets and immerse yourself in the city.
 There are so many shops to visit and they tend to be organised by district, meaning you can visit a street dedicated entirely to glasses and have bifocals made off your existing prescription for $40AU.
-Find a cafe or restaurant that is a few floors above street-level, settle in and watch the buzz of life on the street below.
+Find a cafe or restaurant that is a few floors above street level, settle in and watch the buzz of life on the street below.
 For me, Hanoi was more about experiencing the city than seeing iconic places.